Gunjan-2002/DAA_ASSIGNMENT/README.md

 ## Approach :
 * Step 1:
-Let d[i, j] indicates the distance between cities i and j.
-Function C[x, V – { x }]is the cost of the path starting from city x.
+Let cost[i, j].dis indicates the distance between cities i and j and cost[i, j].time indicates the time to travel between cities i and j.
 V is the set of cities/vertices in given graph.
-The aim of TSP is to minimize the cost function.
+The aim of TSP is to minimize the function such that salesman will cover optimal distance in optimum time.

-*
-Step 2:
+*Step 2:
 Assume that graph contains n vertices V1, V2, ..., Vn.
-TSP finds a path covering all vertices exactly once, and the same time it tries to minimize the overall traveling distance.
+TSP finds a path covering all vertices exactly once, and the same time it tries to minimize the overall traveling distance and time taken to travel.

 *

+*
 Step 3:
-Mathematical formula to find minimum distance is stated below:
-C(i, V) = min { d[i, j] + C(j, V – { j }) }, j ∈ V and i ∉ V.
+Mathematical formula to find minimum distance is stated below: cost(i, V) = min { (cost[i, j].dis + C=cost(j, V – { j }).dis) * (cost[i, j].time + cost(j, V – { j }).time) }, j ∈ V and i ∉ V.

-TSP problem possesses the principle of optimality, i.e. for d[V1, Vn] to be minimum, any intermediate path (Vi, Vj) must be minimum.
+TSP problem possesses the principle of optimality, i.e. for any intermediate path (Vi, Vj) distance and time must be optimal.